bnwiran/d2l-en/chapter_computer-vision/bounding-box.md

 Object detection has been
 widely applied in many fields.
-For example, self-driving needs to plan traveling routes by detecting the positions of vehicles, pedestrians, roads, and obstacles in the captured video images.
+For example, self-driving vehicles need to plan traveling routes by detecting the positions of vehicles, pedestrians, roads, and obstacles in the captured video images.